 Create a load balancer.
 Click Add Backends to add server1 and server2.
 Set Interval in ms for the health check policy to be shorter than Health Check Timeout for the Oracle Cloud virtual IP resource.

-https://docs.cloud.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm
+For details on the procedure, refer to the following: Managing Load Balancers: https://docs.cloud.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm